 ... what is it?
 Here, it is represented in the newborn.
 Generally speaking, "it is a vapor that appears for a little while and then is gone," James 4:14.
 Life from birth to seventy seems a very long time.
-But brother, reverse the sentence and take a look . seventy back to birth is so very short.
+But brother, reverse the sentence and take a look ... seventy back to birth is so very short.
 Anyhow, the value of a life is determined by how well it is lived and not by how long it is.
-Every worthwhile life consumes its self serving others...administering to the sick, ou in The Church The Church In You giving to the poor and challenging them to prepare form a combination good.
-Every man, man and child needs for the Life Eternal.
+Every worthwhile life consumes its self serving others ... administering to the sick, You in The Church The Church In You giving to the poor and challenging them to prepare form a combination or good.
+Every man, omen and child needs for the Life Eternal.
 The good life is full of little the influence of the church.
-So, come let us go into the house deeds made meaningful by a few Godly Lord.
-Let w decisions.
+So, come let us go into the house of the Lord.
+Let us deeds made meaningful by a few Godly decisions.
 Then attend worship services regularly.
-Box 231

 FIRST METHODIST CHURCH Dr. Jordan Grooms, Pastor.
 501 North Main

-WESLEY UNITED METHODIST CHURCH Rev. Don McWhorter, Pastor
+WESLEY UNITED METHODIST CHURCH Rev. Don McWhorter, Pastor 410 Irving

-410 Irving

-BIPPUS COMMUNITY CHURCH

-Gene Brock, Pastor Preaching 1,2,3,4 Sundays 5th Sunday, Singing
+BIPPUS COMMUNITY CHURCH Gene Brock, Pastor Preaching 1,2,3,4 Sundays

-AVENUE BAPTIST CHURCH Rev. Norman MacDonald 130 North 25 Mile Ave.
+5th Sunday, Singing AVENUE BAPTIST CHURCH Rev. Norman MacDonald

+130 North 25 Mile Ave.

-CHRISTIAN ASSEMBLY Interdenominational Christian Fellowship in the Fullness of the Holy Spirit Fred Whipple, Pastor
+CHRISTIAN ASSEMBLY Interdenominational Christian Fellowship in the Fullness of the Holy Spirit Fred Whipple, Pastor South Main - 364-5556

-South Main - 364-5556 ASSEMBLY OF GOD CHURCH Rev. Homer T. Goodwin, Pastor
+ASSEMBLY OF GOD CHURCH Rev. Homer T. Goodwin, Pastor 15th and Ave.
+F